 POP Mortgage Bank is responsible for acquiring external funding for the amalgamation in cooperation with Bonum Bank Plc.
-POP Mortgage Bank is also responsible for issuing secured bonds and forwarding the acquired funding to member credit institutions belonging to the amalgamation of POP Banks.
+POP Mortgage Bank is also responsible for issuing secured bonds and forwarding the acquired funding to member credit institutions belonging to the Amalgamation of POP Banks.
+On February 29, 2024, the board of POP Mortgage Bank decided to increase the amount of the covered bond program from EUR 1 billion to EUR 1.5 billion.
+As part of the loan program, POP Mortgage Bank issued a new covered bond amounting to EUR 250 million in October 2024.

 POP Mortgage Bank's operations are based on the intermediary loan model.
-Thus, the mortgage-backed loan portfolio provided as collateral for bonds to be issued is not recognised on POP Mortgage Bank's balance sheet.
+Thus, the mort-gagebacked loan portfolio provided as collateral for bonds to be issued is not recognised on POP Mortgage Bank's balance sheet.
 Instead, it remains on each member credit institution's balance sheet.